-Our Annuity Fraud Lawyers Are Ready to Help
+Our Annuity Fraud Lawyers Can Help Recover Your Losses

 In the past few years, a number of class actions filed against those who perpetrate annuity fraud have settled for millions of dollars.
 In addition, a number of state attorney generals and insurance commissioners have cracked down on these sales tactics and filed several complaints against companies who use high-pressure sales methods.

-If you feel you have been a victim of annuity fraud, contact our annuity fraud lawyers at Sanford Heisler Sharp, LLP for an evaluation of your claims.
+If you feel you have been a victim of annuity fraud, contact our annuity fraud lawyers at Sanford Heisler Sharp for an evaluation of your claims.